LuCamachoJr/ForenSynth-AI/README.md

     export OPENAI_API_KEY="sk-..."

 ### Suggested code guard (inside your CLI init)
-Pseudocode: fail gracefully if OpenAI is enabled but package/env is missing.
+Fail gracefully if OpenAI is enabled but package/env is missing.
     import os
     try:
         import openai  # only when provider == "openai"